nac-codes/Block-Bard/TESTING.md

 # TESTING.md

-This document describes the tests we run to verify blockchain resilience, fork handling, and P2P networking.
+This document describes the tests we run to verify blockchain resilience, dynamic difficulty adjustment, fork handling, and P2P networking.

 ## 1. Valid chain acceptance (`test_valid_chain`)
 - **Description:** Create a chain of 2–3 blocks with `difficulty=1`.